nukopian/DBIx-Squirrel/README.md

     );                           |  );

 The final element in each of the constructors' argument-lists is an optional list of transforms.
-A transform is an individual processing stage in a transformation, and is represented by a CODEREF or a call that returns a CODEREF.
+A transform is an individual processing stage within a transformation, represented by a CODEREF (or a call that returns a CODEREF).

-Each stage of a transformation receives its version of the result via the argument-list (`$_[0]` to be precise).
+Each stage of a transformation receives the latest version of the result via the argument-list (`$_[0]` to be precise).
 For the sake of convenience (and for convention), this result is also always available as `$_`.
-Hand-off to the next stage or, when there are no more stages, the caller is via an explicit `return` statement, or the result of evaluating the unit's final expression.
+Hand-off to the next stage or the caller is via an explicit `return` statement, or the result of evaluating the unit's final expression.

-Returning nothing (`()` or a bare `return`) from a transform stage will filter the result out entirely, and no further transformations will be applied to it.
+Returning nothing—`()`, or a bare `return`—from a transform stage will filter the result out entirely, and no further transformations will be applied to it.

 #### Examples